Get

 Dog in the beach

-Luckily, you don’t have to resort to trial and error because we already did the dirty work for you.
-After careful research, we came up with the following list of top-friendly beaches along Lake Tahoe.
+Luckily, you don’t have to resort to trial and error because we already did the work for you.
+After careful research, we compiled the following list of the top-friendly beaches along Lake Tahoe.

 Want to have fun without fear of being shunned away?
 Read on to learn about all these beautiful destinations and all the exciting activities you can do with your pup.